Jim Harbaugh sign-stealing suspension: Why Michigan coach is back for Big Ten championship

 Who is coaching Michigan vs. Iowa?

-Harbaugh will return to the sidelines of Lucas Oil Stdium for the Big Ten championship against Iowa.
+Harbaugh will return to the sidelines of Lucas Oil Stadium for the Big Ten championship against Iowa.
 It will be his first game coached since a 41-13 win over Purdue on Nov 4.

-REQUIRED READING: Why is Jim Harbaugh suspended?
-Michigan coach to miss regular season amid sign-stealing scandal

 Why was Jim Harbaugh suspended?